 LFP batteries are made from iron and phosphorus, mined on a massive scale and cheaply.
 LiFePO4 batteries are estimated to cost up to 70% less per kg than nickel-rich NMC batteries.
 Because of its chemical composition, it is less expensive.
 In 2020, the lowest reported cell prices for LFP batteries fell below $100/kWh for the first time.

 Environmental Impact Is Minimal

-LiFePO4 batteries do not contain nickel or cobalt, both of which are costly and have a significant environmental impact.
+LiFePO4 batteries do not contain nickel or cobalt, which are costly and have a significant environmental impact.
 These batteries are rechargeable, demonstrating their environmental friendliness.

 Increased Productivity and Performance

-Because of their long lifecycle, LiFePO4 batteries are a popular choice for applications that require consistent and reliable power output over time.
-These batteries lose capacity at a slower rate than other lithium-ion batteries, which helps to preserve their performance over time.
+Because of their long lifecycle, LiFePO4 batteries are popular for applications requiring consistent and reliable power output over time.
+These batteries lose capacity slower than other lithium-ion batteries, which helps preserve their performance over time.
 They also have a lower operating voltage, which means less internal resistance and faster charge/discharge speeds.

 Increased Security and Stability